Dmarcano/modelCRCmatlab/README.md

 # modelCRCmatlab
-A CRC model in Matlab for summer research.
+A Colorectal Cancer Model in Matlab.